Dreamer365/topspeed-image-compressor/README.en.md

 <h2 id="#online">Online</h2>

-For 'jpg' and 'png' formats, there is also an online page on the browser.
+For `jpg` and `png` formats, there is also an online page on the browser.
 Go and have a try!

 - [Online](https://www.ticompressor.com/online/)